Posts Tagged ‘rails’

 Monday, June 2nd, 2008

 UPDATE: Corrected a couple of typos.
-Didn’t correct the spelling error in the title because I am enjoying being ranked #1 in a search for the misspelled “naivety”.
+Didn’t correct the spelling error in the title because I am enjoying being .

 I would like to point out also that this is a rant about vapourware and miserably unmet standards of proof - the benchmarks at RailsConf are worthless and prove nothing, but I would dearly love to be wrong.